illinois-ceesd/mirgecom/doc/running/caching.rst

 Loopy
 -----

-:mod:`loopy` stores the source of generated PyOpenCL kernels and their invokers in ``$XDG_CACHE_HOME/pytools/pdict-*-loopy`` by default.
+On Linux, :mod:`loopy` stores the source of generated PyOpenCL kernels and their invokers in ``$XDG_CACHE_HOME/pytools/pdict-*-loopy`` by default.
 You can export ``LOOPY_NO_CACHE=1`` to disable caching.
 See `here
 <https://github.com/inducer/loopy/blob/e21e8f85d289abbca27ac6abfd71874155fa49da/loopy/__init__.py#L402-L406>`__